ray-jonathan/ear-buds/README.md

 * A splash pages is loaded with a timeout that will redirect you to sign in with Spotify.
 * If you are already logged in, it will bypass you past the login.
 * The profile page auto populates your top artists based on your spotify activity.
-* You can change your top artists in the database at ny time based on artists in the spotify library.
+* You can change your top artists in the database at any time based on artists in the spotify library.
 * The match page will pull other users top artists and allows you to click the heart if you want to connect, or the X if you want to skip them.
 * When you are out of matches, or have no one you are matched with, you will get a modal telling you such and redirecting you back to a path to feel these aspects out.
 * The messages page shows you everyone you have connected with and allows you to message back and forth with them (not in real time, as that was out of the scope of the project).
 * This also incorporates status icons based on the last time another user logged in.
+* The messages tab within the site navigation features a notification icon whenever you have a message that was sent since the last time you checked your messages.
+* Additionally, the messages page defaults to your most recently active conversation.
 * Lastly, it allows you to block users and it will remove that conversation on both your page as well as the other users page.